mpuccini/marcopucciniATenea/content/projects/openiacs.md

 ```bash
 ./runContainer.sh <pipeline> [-d|-s]
 ```
-The `pipeline` is defined in a file according to the documentation provided from Poznan developers.
+The `pipeline` is defined in a file according to the documentation provided from PSNC developers.
 You can define different pipelines with different files.
 Some examples are collected in the `pipelines` folder.

 The complete source code is accessible at the [repository](https://gitlab.brindisi.enea.it/marco.puccini/openiacs-pipelines).